dyuri/xglbg/README.md

      -S image change speed (default 1.0)
      -f FPS (default 30)
-     -D Dynamic FPS - use 1 fps if there is no sound -Y Use only youtube thumbnail for album art
-     -s Pulseaudio device source
+     -D Dynamic FPS - use 1 fps if there is no sound -s Pulseaudio device source
         Specify using the name from "pacmd list-sources | grep "name:""
 ```